The unique narrow gauge / standard gauge flat crossing of the

 from Plymouth Road to Barry Pier, about ¼ miles (0.4km).

 Standard gauge.
 Steam and diesel hauled and diesel railcars.

-Currently operating on two short stretches of standard gauge line:
+Currently operating on two short of standard gauge line: at

-yards, 300 m), the former normally operated by heritage diesel multiple
+0.8km), the former operated by heritage diesel railcar and the latter

 envisage reopening the whole of the line between Gobowen and Pant, about

 Betws-y-Coed (next to Arriva Trains Wales station).
 7¼ in (184 mm)